NREL/OpenStudio-user-documentation/README.md

 Install MkDocs by following the direction at [MkDocs](http://www.mkdocs.org).
 You will need python.

 ###Windows
+Getting mkdocs to work on Windows is very particular.
+We recommend uninstalling python and deleting the install directory before following these steps.
+If you don't, it probably won't work.
+We tried many different ways to do this, and starting from scratch and following these steps is the only thing we could get to work.
 1. Install [Python 2.7.8](https://www.python.org/ftp/python/2.7.8/python-2.7.8.msi)
 2. Add `C:\Python27` and `C:\Python27\Scripts` to your PATH
 3. Download [Pip](https://bootstrap.pypa.io/get-pip.py)